 Note: Ask your VPN provider or network administrator to get the VPN server address

 - Now type in your VPN username and password (leave Domain blank) and click create

 - When finished, you will get the following screen

 - Now open Network and Sharing Center and click Connect to a Network

-- You should see the VPN you just configured appear in the screen.
-Right click on it to enter Properties
+- You should see the VPN you just configured appear on the screen.
+Right-click on it to enter Properties

-- Select the “Security” tab and choose type of VPN (preferably L2TP, SSTP, or IKEv2, as PPTP is not very secure)
+- Select the “Security” tab and choose the type of VPN (preferably L2TP, SSTP, or IKEv2, as PPTP, is not very secure)

 - In data encryption, choose “require encryption” (you may also choose other options, but it depends on your VPN.
 Consult your Network Admin/VPN provider for help)

 - Check Challenge Handshake Authentication Protocol (CHAP) and Microsoft CHAP Version 2 (MS-CHAP v2)